-Just days after Shamima Begum called for public sympathy for her return to the UK, another young woman was jailed in Baghdad for her role with the so-called Islamic State.
+Around a year before Shamima Begum called for public sympathy for her return to the UK, another young woman was jailed in Baghdad for her role with the so-called Islamic State.
 Linda Wenzel is German and, like Begum, was 15 years old when she joined Islamic State in 2016.
-Wenzel has also asked to return to Europe to serve her sentence.
-There are no signs this will be allowed.

 In 2016 I was in Germany, trying to understand young women like Wenzel, for a five-country study on the gender dynamics of violent extremism with my colleague Emily Winterbotham, a senior research fellow at the RUSI think tank.
 We talked to communities and families affected by radicalisation in the UK, Germany, France, the Netherlands and Canada.

 These countries had diverse approaches to radicalisation.
 France produced counter-radicalisation strategies after the Paris attacks of 2015, while the UK and Netherlands have worked on policy to counter violent extremism since the mid-2000s.
 Both the Netherlands and UK permit deprivation of citizenship without criminal conviction – which is what has now happened to Begum.

 We heard stories of people prevented from travel by police, as well as of both women and men who left for Syria and Iraq.
 Across the five countries we noted differences in how men and women were recruited, such as more cases of online approaches to women.
 We also saw how Muslim community anger was often reserved for the young men who fled to join Islamic State.
 Focus groups within Muslim communities often told us women were “naïve”, lacking in self-esteem, “tricked” by “lover-boys” they met online.
 They were seen as victims.